smahm094/GNG5300-Class-Exercise-2/README.md

 # Class Exercise: Week-2

-This is a week-2 exercise of graduate level course: GNG5300 - Full Stack Software Developer
+This is a week-2 exercise of graduate level course: GNG5300 - Full Stack Software Development

 Problem Statement: